500farm/prometheus-vastai/README.md

 ```
 Replace _VASTKEY_ with your Vast.ai API key.
 To test, open http://localhost:8622.
 If does not work, check container output with `docker logs`.

+Errors/warnings are printed to stderr and can be viewed with `docker logs`.

 ### Optional args